IBM/watson-document-classifier/README.md

 ## 1. Sign up for the Data Science Experience

 Sign up for IBM's [Data Science Experience](http://datascience.ibm.com/).
-By signing up for the Data Science Experience, two services: ``DSX-Spark`` and ``DSX-ObjectStore`` will be created in your Bluemix account.
+By signing up for the Data Science Experience, two services will be created - ``Spark`` and ``ObjectStore`` in your Bluemix account.
+Choose the storage type as Object Storage (Swift API) for this code pattern.

 ## 2. Create Bluemix services